JSegundo/blog/outstatic/content/posts/scalability-fundamentals-in-node-js.md

 > Notes:

-The cluester module uses a round-robin load balancing algorithm (inside the master process).
+The cluster module uses a round-robin load balancing algorithm (inside the master process).
 It distributes the load evenly across the available servers on a rotational basis.
 It also has some other behaviors to avoid overloading a given worker process.

 When we call server.listen() in a worker process is delegated to the master process.
 This receives all incoming messages and distribute them to the pool of workers.